chrispsheehan/terraform-aws-github-oidc-role/README.md

 - Branches take top priority—if a branch is allowed, it overrides everything else.

-- Environments serve as a fallback—**if a branch is not allowed, but the environment is**, the workflow runs.
+- Environments serve as a fallback—**if a branch is not allowed, but the environment is**, the workflow runs. *Deployment branches and tag* settings within github environment are inherited.

 - Tags can allow deployments from versioned releases if neither branch nor environment is explicitly allowed.